rcompton/ryancompton.net/_posts/2014-06-06-statistical-features-of-infinite-jest.md

 By comparision, Aesop Rock has used a total of 7,392 words ([more than any other rapper](http://rappers.mdaniels.com.s3-website-us-east-1.amazonaws.com/)) in his first 35,000 lyrics.
 The [Brown Corpus](https://en.wikipedia.org/wiki/Brown_Corpus), which is roughly three times longer than Infinite Jest, only contains 26,126 unique words. .

 Specifically, the Brown Corpus contains 9,964,284 characters and 2,074,513 (not necessarily unique) words, while Infinite Jest contains 3,204,159 characters and 577,608 (not neccessarily unique) words.
-Note that if we restrict the Brown Corpus to its first 3,204,159 characters we find that it is built from a vocabulary containing only 15,771 unique words.
+If we restrict the Brown Corpus to its first 3,204,159 characters we find a vocabulary of only 15,771 unique words.

-An issue with measuring vocabulary sizes is that suffixes may artificially inflate the number of distinct words in the set.
+One issue with measuring vocabulary sizes is that suffixes may artificially inflate the number of distinct words in the set.
 To mitigate this, I used the
 Porter [Stemming](https://en.wikipedia.org/wiki/Stemming) algorithm to first remove suffixes for every word in the text before counting uniques.
 I also removed all characters which were not ascii letters.

 Here's the code: